rcpch/digital-growth-charts-server/docs/integrator/faqs-for-integrators.md

 !!! tip "RCPCH On-Premise Hosting Service"
-    The RCPCH offers an 'on-premise' managed service which may suit some customers requiring the service to be hosted within their own data centre, or on their own cloud infrastructure. **LINK TO PRICING**
+    The RCPCH offers an 'on-premise' managed service which may suit some customers requiring the service to be hosted within their own data centre, or on their own cloud infrastructure.
+Find out more about [pricing](https://www.rcpch.ac.uk/resources/growth-charts/digital/about#subscriptions-and-pricing).